-- Store and handle roundslings correctly. - Inspect roundslings and accessories before use and before • placing into storage. - Follow safe slinging practices, as given overleaf. - Position the bight for choke lift at 120°(natural angle). - Apply correct mode factor for the slinging arrangement. - Use protection (to avoid cutting, friction etc) and fittings which allow the sling to form smooth radii.
+- Store and handle belt slings correctly. - Inspect belt slings and accessories before use and before placing into storage. - Follow safe slinging practices, as given overleaf. - Position the bight for choke lift at 120° (natural angle). - Position the sling so that the load is uniformly spread over its width and protect the sling from sharp edges. - Apply the correct mode factor for the slinging arrangement.